tanveerkalwar/alumniDir/README.md

 # alumniDir

-This is simple Alumni Directory build as university project.
+This is simple Alumni Directory built as university project.